 How does the Medicare system work?
 On November 1st 2006, Medicare introduced a new item for the provision of psychological services by a registered psychologist for people referred by a GP with a diagnosed mental health issue.
 To claim a Medicare rebate, you must be referred by a GP.

 Under the Medicare system a client is initially allowed up to six sessions.
 After a review by your GP, if considered appropriate, you may be eligible for up to another four sessions.
-Without the review amy claim made to Medicare will not be processed.
+Without the review any claim made to Medicare will not be processed.

 A maximum of 10 sessions can be claimed through Medicare in a calendar year (6 initially, with the possibility of 4 more sessions).

 What is a diagnosed mental health issue?
 Mental health issues impact on an individual's thoughts, feelings and behaviours.
 Examples of some of the diagnoses covered under Medicare include: Depression, Anxiety, Panic Disorder, Post-Traumatic Stress Disorder, Phobic Disorders, Eating Disorders, Sleep Problems and Bereavement Disorders.
 Further information about the Medicare system and the full list of diagnoses can be found on the website of the Australian Psychological Society.

 Can I see any psychologist and claim the Medicare rebate?
 To claim a Medicare rebate, the psychologist you see must be registered with the Psychology Board of Australia.
 The rebate amount you can claim will vary depending on whether or not the psychologist you see is registered as a Generalist or endorsed as a Clinical Psychologist.

 When do I pay and how do I claim the rebate?
-Full fees are due on the day of your appointment.
-Through the HICAPS system your rebate can be claimed immediately if you have a cheque or savings account.
+Full fees are due in full on the day of your appointment.
+Your rebate can be claimed through a number of Medicare options.